DunstanBecht/Tools/README.md

 * Edit Settings.py to change the settings.
 * Launch Process.py to generate a new simulation.
 * Launch Display.py to display the simulation.

+[Project report available on highhopes.fr](https://highhopes.fr/views/projects/tools/report/Tools.pdf) for a better understanding of the code.

 <div align="center">
   <br>